EytanMocha/spor_tech/README.md

 # spor_tech

+This project is about a soccer. games, Results and more.

-Here is a list of what we using to run this project:
+Here is a list of what we using to run this project: status : only begging to work on it..wait for it.

 	frameWorks:
 		Eclips , git_hub, git_bash, waffel_io